codeface-io/SwiftObserver/readme.md

 	}
 	~~~

 * A Variable only sends an update whenever its value actually changes, not upon observing it.
-This avoids confusion and is consistent with the behaviour of mappings.
+This keeps it simple, predictable and consistent, in particular in combination with mappings.

     You can always call `send()` on any observable to trigger an update.
-In that case, a `Variable` would send an `Update` in which the `old` and `new` values are equal.
+In that case, a `Variable` would send an `Update` in which `old` and `new` value are equal.

 * Because a `Var` is `Codable`, objects composed of these variables are still automatically encodable and decodable in Swift 4, simply by adopting the `Codable` protocol:

 	~~~swift